DAY 14: I-10 (209.5) TO MISSION CREEK CAMPSITE (226.2)

 We ran into the waitress from Fire Rock Grill that had given us a lift back to Onyx Summit (Lauren), small world.
 Ended up staying all day since it was so hot out, napped on the grass, had lunch, swam, more napping.
-An old Russian man gave us a few Heineken in exchange for a bit of conversation, made the day that much better although it was hard to ignore that he was completely naked.
+An old Russian man gave us a few Heineken in exchange for a bit of conversation about the trail, made the day that much better although it was hard to ignore that he was completely naked.

-It was hard to leave the springs and go uphill, but around 6 pm, finally decided to put in some miles and I spent the evening hiked through a canyon with the setting sun.
-Arrived at the Mojave dam with Brian, Chad and Joe.
+It was hard to leave the springs and go uphill, but around 6 pm, finally decided to put in some miles and I spent the evening hiking through the canyon with the setting sun giving everything a soft glow.
+Arrived at the Mojave dam with Chad, Brian and Joe.
 We stayed to watch the sunset and the boys messed around throwing rocks down the long cement dam and listening to the echoes.
-After the sun went down, we got out the headlamps and night hiked another few miles through forest, saw a beaver which I didn’t think lived this far South but there you have it, a touch of Canada in SoCal.
+After the sun went down, we had to get out the headlamps and night hiked another few miles through forest, saw a beaver which I didn’t think lived this far South but there you have it, a touch of Canada in SoCal.

-The terrain got very exposed, minimal vegetation, and went uphill.
+The terrain got very exposed with minimal vegetation, and all uphill.
 I’m so happy we did it at night because it would’ve been hell during the heat of day.
-Was getting pretty exhausted at this point and started tripping over my own feet.
-Stopped at a rather nondescript campsite and I just threw down my footprint and cowboy camped.
+Was getting pretty exhausted at this point and started tripping over my own feet, I can’t say I enjoy night hiking, especially since it reveals just so many tiny scorpions that you don’t see during the day.
+I’d rather just not know that they’re around when it comes time for cowboy camping.
+Stopped at a rather nondescript campsite and I just threw down my footprint and pad and crashed.
 Chad wants to wake up and get started at 5 am so we can make it to Cajon Pass (and MCDONALDS) early tomorrow, but I don’t think there’s any way in hell that’s actually going to happen.

 Day 21: Campsite (318.0) to I-15/Cajon Pass (342.0)